lart-bangor/research-assistant/docs/source/users/research-task-atol.rst

       Generic versions can be identified by the fact that the file name contains the sequence [Zzz], a placeholder code for "unknown language"
       (for example, the file for the generic version for British English is called :file:`[EngZzz_Eng_GB]`).

 After that, change the :code:`versionID`` and :code:`versionName` to reflect your customization.
-Following the English and Scots example presented `here <file:///C:/Users/admin/Documents/lart-research-client/docs/build/html/users/research-task-lsbqe.html#id8>`_, this would be :file:`[EngSco_Eng_GB]`
+Following the English and Scots example presented in the :ref:`LSBQe <LSBQe>`, this would be :file:`[EngSco_Eng_GB]`

-Your file name should match your :code:`versionID`, which must follow the ISO standard code sequence (see the note )
+Your file name should match your :code:`versionID`, which must follow the ISO standard code sequence (see :ref:`localisation` for standard code sequencing)

-.. (see XX for standard code sequence generating > add in localisation link once section has been completed).

 In order to produce a customized version of the AToL, you must also change both :py:mod:`rml` and :py:mod:`rml_header` to indicate the language(s) pertinent to your AToL version.